 Lower Republican NRD co-hosts the South-Central Nebraska Water Conference with Tri-Basin NRD and the Central Nebraska Public Power and Irrigation District to inform the public on the happenings of the water world within South Central Nebraska.
 NeDNR hosted a booth at this conference.
 All four NRDs produce newsletters for the public containing information about their activities, including water management activities in the Republican Basin.
 Lower Republican NRD also provides articles and radio publications on a regular basis to keep constituents informed.
+Lower Republican NRD conducted seven public meetings across the district where constituents were updated on plan progress, and the district held public meetings, called "Coffee with the NRD" throughout the district in the fall of 2022.
 Tri-Basin NRD also promotes its programs and policies through radio features on KRVN and promotes the NRD with a booth at county fairs and farm shows.